WooCommerce vs Shopify

 Ecommerce Platform Plugin and App Selection

 Plugins are meant to extend the functionality of your site and are available both on Shopify and WooCommerce.
-You can install a variety of apps from various categories, from analytics to SEO or even marketing.
+You can install various apps from various categories, from analytics to SEO or even marketing.
 But which platform has a better extension selection?

 WooCommerce Plugin and App Review